johnbillion/query-monitor/README.md

 do_action( 'qm/stop', 'bar' );
 ```

 Note that the times and memory usage displayed in the Timings panel should be treated as approximations, because they are recorded at the PHP level and can be skewed by your environment and by other code.
 If you require highly accurate timings, you'll need to use a low level profiling tool such as XHProf.
-See the *Related Tools** section below for more information.
+See the [Related Tools](#related-tools) section for more information.

 ## Everything Else ##